-This film takes sinister turns and more than anyone could possibly guess.
-Mostly because the men and woman who were behind this story’s secrets are academics who were trained to help people in times of crisis, and decided to answer an age-old question without thought of their own moralities (that is to assume they had any to begin with).
-These boys might have met because of fate, but we find out they weren’t placed with their foster families by accident.
-This was planned by renowned child psychologist Dr. Peter Neubauer, along with the New York’s largest human service agency (the now defunct Louise Wise Agency), and the sponsorship of study by Jewish Board of Health and Family Services.
-Neubauer with his above-it-all group manipulators took Jewish orphans and placed them strategically, in the name of science, under families of different backgrounds and mental health histories.
+This film takes sinister turns and more than anyone could guess.
+Mostly because the men and women who were behind this story’s secrets are academics who were trained to help people in times of crisis and decided to answer an age-old question without thought of their own moralities (that is, to assume they had any, to begin with), these boys might have met because of fate.
+Still, we find out they weren’t placed with their foster families by accident.
+This was planned by renowned child psychologist Dr. Peter Neubauer, New York’s largest human service agency (the now-defunct Louise Wise Agency), and the sponsorship of study by the Jewish Board of Health and Family Services.
+With his above-it-all group manipulators, Neubauer took Jewish orphans and placed them strategically, in the name of science, under families of different backgrounds and mental health histories.

 What makes this story even stranger is Neubauer was born in Austria and was a Holocaust survivor.
 Many historians draw comparisons with this study and the notorious Nazi twin experiments (as extreme a comparison as that is).
 Why would a man who escaped the Nazi regime plan an experiment that put human lives in danger of potential harm to their mental health?
 We won’t get any insight into this until 2066, the year the Jewish Board placed the study under lock and key at Yale University (presumably because of the backlash the study would have gotten.
 More likely, though, the subject of the experiments would have passed on without knowing what had actually transpired).